 WCC is committed to providing an educational experience that is transformative.
-The College's promise statement outlines the following five values, which guide that work: (1) supporting student growth, (2) respecting student investment, (3) embracing diversity, (4) promoting excellence, and (5) creating opportunities.
-These values provide focus for the College's collective efforts and context for measuring its effectiveness.
+WCC's promise statement outlines the following five values, which guide that work: (1) supporting student growth, (2) respecting student investment, (3) embracing diversity, (4) promoting excellence, and (5) creating opportunities.
+These values provide focus for WCC's collective efforts and context for measuring its effectiveness.